Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Results

-The remaining columns in Figure~\ref{fig:segmentation-results} present the results for the Charité Universitätsmedizin Berlin private test set.
-On average we can see that the proposed model and the BAMF-model are performing similarly, both on the Dice (0.84 $\pm$ 0.12 and 0.83 $\pm$ 0.13, 0.89 $\pm$ 0.09 and 0.89 $\pm$ 0.11, 0.83 $\pm$ 0.18 and 0.81 $\pm$ 0.19 for the three regions and two models respectively) and HD95 (10.30 $\pm$ 17.27 and 12.19 $\pm$ 18.90, 9.87 $\pm$ 13.60 and 10.43 $\pm$ 13.68, 11.20 $\pm$ 17.90 and 13.43 $\pm$ 18.47 for the three regions and two models respectively) metrics.
-However, the proposed model significantly outperforms the BAMF-model (corrected p-values all $< 0.001$) on the tested regions.
+Similarly to the other tested segmentation regions, the performance of the proposed model and the BAMF model on the Charité Universitätsmedizin Berlin private test set is close together.
+Measured in mean Dice the proposed model and the BAMF model reach 0.83 $\pm$ 0.17 and 0.81 $\pm$ 0.19 respectively, in HD95 the models reach 10.75 $\pm$ 16.86 and 13.43 $\pm$ 18.47 respectively.
 To investigate the differences in performance between the models one step further we compare the 5th percentile, which focuses on the difficult cases.
 These results are presented in Table~\ref{tab:quantile}.
-We can see that the BAMF-model is under performing compared to the proposed model on all regions but especially the abnormality region (5th percentile Dice of 0.44 and 0.38 for the proposed and BAMF-model).
+We can see that the BAMF-model is under performing compared to the proposed model on all regions but especially the renal mass region (5th percentile Dice of 0.53 and 0.38 for the proposed and BAMF-model).
 By looking at the 95th percentile we can see that this advantage is not followed by worse performance on the easy cases (both models achieve 0.95 Dice on the 95th percentile).

+The proposed model achieved significantly higher Dice scores than the reference models across all datasets for the renal mass region with corrected p-values $<$ 0.001.